How Much Do Piano Lessons Cost?

 Average lesson rating

-In-person vs Online Lessons
+In-person vs Live Online Lessons

 Location

-For example, in-person lessons in California can cost about 20 to 30 percent more than in Indiana, and teachers in places like New York or Chicago often charge similar higher rates.
-The difference for online lessons is a bit smaller, averaging around 15 percent.
+For example, in-person lessons in California can cost about 20 to 30 percent more than in Indiana, while cities like New York or Chicago tend to be similarly priced.
+Online lesson prices vary less by location, with differences averaging around 15 percent.

 Pre-recorded Piano Courses vs. Live Online Instruction